 Peter Gunn

 The well-known song Peter Gunn is an instrumental theme by Henri Mancini for the television series Peter Gunn.
-Although the series helped make the song famous, acknowledgment for the track didn’t come until RCA Victor released the album, The Music From Peter Gunn in 1959.
-Mancini re-arranged his tune over the years, with a Latin version of The Latin Sound of Henri Mancini and an arrangement for the movie Gunn…Number One, which version also featured in the Blues Brothers Movie.
+Although the series helped make the song famous, acknowledgment for the track didn’t come until RCA Victor released the album The Music From Peter Gunn in 1959.
+Mancini rearranged his tune over the years, with a Latin version on The Latin Sound of Henri Mancini and an arrangement for the movie Gunn…Number One, which also featured in the Blues Brothers movie.
 Jay Livingston and Ray Evans added lyrics to the Peter Gunn Theme, which was first recorded in 1965 by Sarah Vaughan.

 When I took over as the artistic director and conductor for the Drum- & Percussionband Paal, most of my students had already played a Percussion Ensemble version of the Peter Gunn Theme in the local music school.
 Unfortunately, I couldn’t get access to the original arrangement by Erwin Thoelen, so I wrote an arrangement specifically for the Percussionband Paal.